 By applying scientific management theory there is a separation of work such as in planning any function and executing them.
-Since management takes complete responsibility, there is a reduction in workers role into rigid and adherence procedures where, the workers have no idea.
+Since management takes complete responsibility, there is a reduction in workers’ role in rigid and adherence procedures where the workers have no idea.

 9. Avoids bargaining:

-Since the scientific approach follows piece work pay system, there is not chance for any realistic bargaining regarding the wage rates, as the tasks are timed, measured and rated scientifically.
+Since the scientific approach follows the piece work pay system, there is no chance for any realistic bargaining regarding the wage rates, as the tasks timed, measured and rated scientifically.

 There are more chances for financial loss as there are more changes that take place within the organization.

-With the application of this theory, men are replaced by machines which in turn lead to unemployment.
-By this way, fewer employees are required and many are chucked out from work.
+With the application of this theory, men replaced by machines which in turn lead to unemployment.
+In this way, fewer employees required and many chucked out from work.

 12. Adverse effects:

-The scientific management theory pushes workers to rush to complete their work and complete work within stipulated time.
-By this way there is adverse effect on the health of the workers.
+The scientific management theory pushes workers to rush to complete their work and complete work within the stipulated time.
+In this way, there is an adverse effect on the health of the workers.

 14. Wrong assumption:

-According to Frederick Winslow Taylor theory of motivation, employees do not naturally enjoy work and they require close observation and control.
-Taylor’s assumed that workers focused and was motivated by means of financial gains.
-But the real truth is that the employees aren’t motivated by finance aspects but by non-finance incentives such as social needs and more.
+According to Frederick Winslow Taylor’s theory of motivation, employees do not naturally enjoy work and they require close observation and control.
+Taylor’s assumed that workers focus and motivated by employing financial gains.
+But the real truth is that the employees not motivated by finance aspects but by non-finance incentives such as social needs and more.

 15. Follows narrow application:

 The scientific management theory focuses on a narrow application.
-They are applied only at times when there is quantitative measuring of the employees.
-The theory is applied only for certain factories where the performance is measured in a quantitative manner.
-The theory is not adopted in service sector as here the performance is not measured in a quantitative manner.
+They are applied only at times when there is a quantitative measuring of the employees.
+The theory applies only to certain factories where the performance measure quantitatively.
+The theory not adopted in the service sector as here the performance not measured quantitatively.

-The scientific management theory is considered time consuming as it requires complete reorganizing and mental revision of the organization.
-The theory when adopted needs more time for standardization, study and specialization, or else at time of overhauling, the workers suffer.
+The scientific management theory is considered time-consuming as it requires complete reorganizing and mental revision of the organization.
+The theory when adopted needs more time for standardization, study, and specialization, or else at the time of overhauling, the workers suffer.

 “The principles of scientific management” was published in 1911 by Frederick Winslow Taylor, where this theory was applied to the management of workers.

-This theory was adopted mainly by many organizations in order to improve productivity.
+This theory was adopted mainly by many organizations to improve productivity.

 Scientific management theories have worked in many concerns and made them beneficial, though it had minimal disadvantages.

-There is number of sources which best explains the good aspects of the theory.
-The experimentation was followed for a number of years and was concluded with classical scientific approach principles, advantages and disadvantages.
+There are many sources that best explains the good aspects of the theory.
+The experimentation was followed for some years and was concluded with classical scientific approach principles, advantages, and disadvantages.